 Stir until smooth.
 This frosting is forgiving and easy for beginners to work with.

-Spread a thin layer of frosting on each bunny.
-Use a small dot of frosting to ‘glue’ on candy eyes.
-Add a sprinkle for a nose.
+Spread a thin layer of frosting on each bunny, then use a small dot to glue on the candy eyes.
+Add a sprinkle for the nose.

 Keep it simple but cute.